Right now, lots of people are working from home to slow the spread of the coronavirus. And while working from home can be a

 Whichever method you choose, make sure the notes are shared in an accessible document format after the call.

-Right now, lots of teams are learning best practices for video calls on the fly.
-And they’re doing it during a stressful and unpredictable time.
 Taking solid notes of your video calls is one good way to help your whole team feel more organized and productive — whether or not they have disabilities.